MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

         Java, Kotlin, and the typical basics.
 Keeping it simple and approachable.

-        Q: Other webview based browsers are missing web features like OAuth2 and do things like sending the app package in the header.
+        Q: Other browsers using webview are missing critical features like OAuth2 and do things like sending the app package in the header.
 What makes Moonala any different?
 How can I daily drive it with these web features broken and lack of default privacy?

-        A: Moonala has been coded to include full functionality despite webview normally blocking or not supporting certain functions.
+        A: Moonala should include full functionality despite websites and google blocking or not supporting certain functions through webview.
            99% of the time everything will work.
-When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time even with sites that get overzealous with their tracking requirements.
+When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time.
+Useful with sites that get overzealous with their tracking requirements.
            The defaults are set to a relaxed private that is still very private if used right.
-When set to max privacy with the force field switch or using the hardening guide in settings identifying data is removed to levels not seen in other webview based browsers, including package headers and device info.
+When set to max privacy with the force field switch or using the hardening guide in settings identifying data is removed to an extent not seen in most browsers without heavy tinkering or addons installed.
-           The webview browsers that I have tested specify they are built to be private and despite this, in my tests all of them announce you are using "your exact device, with that browser, via that app."
+           The browsers using webview that I have tested specify they are built to be private and despite this, in my tests all of them announce you are using "your exact device,with that browser, via that app."
 With no instructions on hardening via dev tools or alternative solutions offered.
 When they do support privacy, they lack elsewhere, be it web features, full usability, or modernity in the browser itself.
-WebKit was also chosen because the gecko engine produces some errors not seen in webkit.
+WebView is very much so WebKit, one case for its use is because the gecko engine produces some errors not seen in webkit.
            This sentiment is reflected online and often times hosting services will have additional docs just for errors that crop up using the gecko engine, such as pr end of file errors that are handled gracefully in WebKit.
-Since Moonala is meant to be daily driven, it makes sense to use a high compatibility web engine.
-Bundling webkit is currently -WIP- The current testing releases using webview will be maintained, so have no worries about getting use to a certain flavor and it depracating.
+Since Moonala is meant to be usable as a default browser, it is logical to use a high compatibility web engine.
+Bundling a custom webkit is currently -WIP- The current testing releases using webview will be maintained until webview isn't able to be made private, so have no worries about getting use to a certain flavor and it depracating.
 As a bonus, the webview edition **should** be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection.

            **If you don't login to personally identifying sites and you use a clean IP not linked to you, Moonala is very private and probably stable too.
 A lot of the current issues are linked to sites